 2) Supporting documents - Writing Sample & CV/Resume.
 After you submit your application and it loads on our system, you can upload your supporting documents through the Application Status Check website.

-- Writing Sample: Given that the GRE requirement has been waived for the 22-23 admissions cycle, the writing sample is particularly important.
-The writing sample must be an academic study, preferably a Masters Thesis or undergraduate Senior Thesis, which demonstrates the applicants’ expertise in a subject area.
+- Writing Sample: The writing sample must be an academic study, preferably a Masters Thesis or undergraduate Senior Thesis, which demonstrates the applicants’ expertise in a subject area.
+There are no restrictions or specifications on the topic of your writing sample, but the sample should reflect favorably on your writing and analytical skills and demonstrate the intellectual capacity to do excellent scholarly work.
 The sample must be between 25 to 35 pages in length.

 - CV or resume